 Kakra lives with his mother.
 His duties at home include carrying water and running errands.
 There are 5 children in the family.
 His mother is sometimes employed.

 Your love and support will help Kakra to receive the assistance he needs to develop his potential.
 Please pray for him.

 Kakra lives in the coastal community of Anomabo, home to approximately 3,200 residents.
 Typical houses are constructed of cement, wood or tile floors, brick walls and tin roofs.
 The primary ethnic group is Akans and the most commonly spoken language is Fante.

 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, plantains and rice.
 A common health problem in this area is malaria.
 Most adults in Anomabo work as day laborers, fishermen, street vendors or as market traders and earn the equivalent of $3 per month.
 This community needs vocational training, educational materials and employment opportunities.

-Your sponsorship allows the staff of Anomabo Anglican Child Development Center to provide Kakra with Bible classes, health screenings, hygiene education, outdoor games, social clubs, vocational counseling and educational field trips.
+Your sponsorship allows the staff of Anomabo Anglican Child Development Centre to provide Kakra with Bible classes, health screenings, hygiene education, outdoor games, social clubs, vocational counseling and educational field trips.
 The center staff will also provide HIV/AIDS awareness programs, parenting education and hygiene and nutrition training for the parents or guardians of Kakra.

 The Republic of Ghana is a coastal country in western Africa with a tropical climate.
 This small country is hot and humid as it borders the Gulf of Guinea.
 Once called the Gold Coast, Ghana is rich in natural resources including gold, diamonds and rubber.
 Even though the country is wealthy in resources, about 45 percent of the population lives in extreme poverty, making less than U.S.$1 a day.